AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/06/page01.md

 ### Task 6: Model Evaluation Results (Azure ML Designer)

+In this task, you will evaluate your trained model’s performance using metrics like MAE and RMSE in Azure ML Designer.
+You’ll also experiment with different train/test split ratios (70/30, 90/10, 60/40) to compare model accuracy.

 1. Right-click on the **Evaluate Model (1)** module.
 Choose **Preview Data (2) > Evaluation results (3)** to view how well your model predicted PTS.